-The Monopteros offers views over the southern English Garden and the skyline of Munich city center.
-And on snowy winter days, especially the youngest among the sleigh riders cavort here.
-Newly renovated, the round temple was handed over to the public at the end of September 2016 after a year and a half of general refurbishment.
+The Monopteros offers a view over the southern English Garden and the skyline of Munich city center.
+And on snowy winter days, it is especially the youngest of the tobogganists who cavort here.
+Freshly renovated, the round temple was returned to the public at the end of September 2016 after a year and a half of general renovation.

-Leo von Klenze built at the behest of King Ludwig I the round temple in the Greek style in the first half of the 19th century.
-The filigree building rests on a mighty, 15-meter-high foundation of brick, which is elegantly concealed by an artificial hill.
+Leo von Klenze built the round temple in the Greek style at the behest of King Ludwig I in the first half of the 19th century.
+The filigree building rests on a mighty, 15 meter high brick foundation, which is elegantly concealed by an artificial hill.

 April 18, 2017